hadirkhan10/chisel3-wiki/Chisel-Memories.md

 ## Loading Memories in simulation

+***
+NOTE: This information is currently supported in master versions, and will shortly be added to the Chisel release
+***
 Chisel now supports a method for annotating memories to be loaded from a text file containing hex or binary numbers.
 When using verilog simulation it uses the `$readmemh` or `$readmemb` verilog extension.
 The treadle simulator can also load memories using the same annotation.